A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Emerging capabilities of interplanetary CubeSats

 We also expect changes to the power, thermal, structural, and attitude control systems.
-These changes will result in the increases in mass, volume, power, and cost estimates for the NEO CubeSat, as reflected in Table~\ref{tab:2}.
-The highest power for the interplanetary CubeSat is expected to be about 47 W during the download mode.
+These changes will result in increases in mass, volume, power, and cost estimates for the EG SmallSat, as reflected in Table~\ref{tab:2}.
+The highest power for the interplanetary CubeSat is expected to be approximately 47 W during the download mode.
 To accommodate these changes we would have to resize the solar panels and/or batteries.
 Trajectory planning and ground operations are also expected to result in additional cost increases.
-Although pointing requirements are similar to the LEO version, we expect using larger reaction wheels assemblies (RWA) which may result in larger torques on the spacecraft during RWA de-saturation and motivate changes to the algorithms and thrusters controls during RWA de-saturation periods.
+Although pointing requirements are similar to the LEO version, we expect to use larger reaction wheel assemblies (RWA) which may result in larger torques on the spacecraft during RWA de-saturation and motivate changes to the algorithms and thruster controls during RWA de-saturation periods.
 Additional spacecraft structural thickness will be implemented surrounding the radiation-sensitive components such as components of the attitude control system (ACS) (i.e., the stellar reference unit (SRU), RWA driver) and the electrical power subsystem (EPS).
-For example, 7~mm of (1.92 mils) Aluminum shielding will yield only 10 krad over a 3 year mission at the expected orbit (0.7 AU from the Sun), which CubeSat components can survive.
-There are other safety and mission assurance strategies the small spacecraft community is developing to mitigate these concerns for interplanetary missions \citep{Sheldon-etal:2014}.
+The small spacecraft community is developing other safety and mission assurance strategies to mitigate these concerns for interplanetary missions \citep{Sheldon-etal:2014}.

 The resulting spacecraft will be a 9U CubeSat bus.
-The cost estimate for the interplanetary NEO CubeSat was estimated to be \$12.5M, including 20\% margin, as shown in Table~\ref{tab:2}.
-We start with a cost estimate for the LEO CubeSat provided by the JPL Team Xc and add our estimates for the cost changes for each of the affected subsystem.
+The cost estimate for the interplanetary NEO CubeSat is \$12.5M, including a 20\% margin, as shown in Table~\ref{tab:2}.
+We start with a cost estimate for the LEO CubeSat provided by the JPL Team Xc and add our estimates for the cost changes for each of the affected subsystems.
+Table~\ref{tab:2} shows the cost estimate for a spacecraft that could be used for a NEO SmallSat constellation.
+It shows that a constellation capable of detecting 90\% of EGs would be 5--15 times less expensive than the missions/facilities considered in the 2010 NRC report.
+A more detailed mission design study would be needed to refine the cost and will be done in the near future.